 Which places are not safe to travel in Mindanao?

 The only places to be concerned about are certain areas in Zamboanga, Sulu, Basilan, and probably some areas of Tawi-tawi and Maguindanao, which I will write about in specific detail in another post.
 But do take note that they have hard-working and dynamic municipal tourism offices there promoting travel in their respective communities, which means that the areas aren’t probably cesspools of chaos and mayhem. 😉 I will post below the contact information of said officers.

 In my experience in Zamboanga, Basilan, Tawi-tawi and Maguindanao, yes you can travel there, it is quite safe and wonderful, as long as you take certain precautions.

 Contact information of Tourism Officers in Mindanao (updated as of September 2019)

-tourism officer of Maluso, Basilan: Rhendi Francisco, this is his number: 0915 298 3263
+Tourism officer of Maluso, Basilan: Rhendi Francisco, this is his number: 0915 298 3263

-local tourism staff in Isabela City, Basilan : 0905 479 2819
+Local tourism staff in Isabela City, Basilan : 0905 479 2819

 Ms. Cora, a staff of the local tourism office in Lamitan City, Basilan: 09175577874